yuowo39/blockhosts/README.md

 It supports IPv4 and IPv6.
 It can makes:

-* Hosts file for Windows, macOS, Linux.
+* Hosts for Windows, macOS, Linux.
-* Hosts file for Dnsmasq.
+* Hosts for Dnsmasq.

 ## Input file format
 Each host on one line, for example: